Days of Smoke and Boxes

 not to stray.

-“I t may be our task to ‘be the resistance’ for a generation.
+“It may be our task to ‘be the resistance’ for a generation.
 If so, that is a sacred and important task.
 Others before us performed similar work, knowing that they might not see the fruits of their labor.
 The important point is that we do not give up.”

 I’m still in there.
 No matter what.

-Just now, I stood at the sink eating an orange freshly picked from the tree, and the juice and sweetness dribbled down my chin, and I looked out through the kitchen window and watched evening shadows fall upon the golden hills, and it was a very fine moment indeed.
-There are piles of boxes at my feet and heaps of things that suddenly don’t matter very much, and there’s so much work to do, but that orange tasted good.
-My earnest inner essence may be disappointed and bruised, but she hasn’t gone away.
+Just now, I stood at the sink eating an orange freshly picked from the tree, and as the juice and sweetness dribbled down my chin, I looked out through the kitchen window and watched evening shadows fall upon the golden hills, and all that wonder came to me, singing like a hymn of affirmation.
+There are piles of boxes at my feet and heaps of things that suddenly don’t matter very much, and there’s so much work to do, but that was a heck of an orange.

 Here’s an unattributed quote I heard somewhere and wrote in one of those journals about thirty years ago: